jtaylor-io/bootstrap/README.md

 - The intended purpose of this repo is to get these two hands high-fiving 🫸💥🫷

-I want this to be a place to track the evolution of project templates I find useful to solve actual problems.
+In short, I want this to be a place to track the evolution of project templates I find useful to solve actual problems.